The New Year is a good time to make positive changes. Let go of what is not working. And do things that will upgrade your life to the next level.

 5. Eat Yogurt

 But digestion is only part of what these minuscule creatures accomplish.
-They also help power more that 50 percent of the body’s immune system.
-If you don’t have enough probiotics, the side effect include: digestive problems, skin issues (eczema, psoriasis), candida, food intolerances and allergies, and frequent colds and flus.
+They also help power more than 50 percent of the body’s immune system.
+If you don’t have enough probiotics, the side effect include digestive problems, skin issues (eczema, psoriasis), candida, food intolerances and allergies, and frequent colds and flu.

 How to refill your gut bacteria?
-By eating fermented foods such as yogurt and pickles.
+By eating fermented foods such as yoghurt and pickles

 People all over the world understood the importance of good bacteria for good health and practised preparing fermented dishes.